ultralytics/ultralytics/docs/integrations/roboflow.md

 ![Start a Roboflow model evaluation](https://media.roboflow.com/ultralytics/rf_model_eval.png)

-A pop up will appear showing a confusion matrix:
+A pop-up will appear showing a confusion matrix:

 ![A confusion matrix](https://media.roboflow.com/ultralytics/rf_confusion_matrix.png)

 Hover over a box on the confusion matrix to see the value associated with the box.
 Click on a box to see images in the respective category.
 Click on an image to view the model predictions and ground truth data associated with that image.

 For more insights, click Vector Analysis.
 This will show a scatter plot of the images in your dataset, calculated using CLIP.
 The closer images are in the plot, the more similar they are, semantically.
-Ecah image is represented as a dot with a color between white and red.
+Each image is represented as a dot with a color between white and red.
 The more red the dot, the worse the model performed.

 ![A vector analysis plot](https://media.roboflow.com/ultralytics/rf_vector_analysis.png)